-2. If by chance you do not have IPA handy in your medicine cabinet or have cotton swabs in your printhead cleaning kit, simply take your finger nail or the edge of coin and try to scratch the material.
+2. If by chance you do not have IPA handy or have cotton swabs in your printhead cleaning kit, simply take your finger nail or the edge of coin and try to scratch the material.
 If the scratch turns black, once again, this is direct thermal material.

 If the material doesn’t change color, it is safe to say it is a thermal transfer label and you will need to use a printing ribbon.